Menopause and VTE

 We do not really know the real frequency of VTE in women at menopause age.
-When we diagnose a VTE in a young woman, we always asked if she is on contraceptives.
-But, when it comes to women between the ages of 45-55, we rarely ask this question.
-We do not tend to think that they may be taking hormone replacement treatments.
+When we diagnosed a VTE in a young girl, we, the doctors, always asked if she was taking contraception.
+But for women between the ages of 45-55, we rarely ask this, as we do not tend to think that they may be taking hormone replacement treatments

-Can the pills I take to prevent hot flashes due to menopause cause thrombosis just as contraceptives may?
+Can the pills I take to prevent hot flashes due to menopause cause thrombosis as well as it does the contraceptives?